MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-adjustment-value-entry-allowed-posting-dates.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
 ms.date: 09/17/2021
 ms.author: edupont
-ms.openlocfilehash: 1694bc0267e32d2af4af1202b2dfd1ad4b46ba55
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
-ms.locfileid: "8139771"
 ---

-# <a name="error-message-posting-date-is-not-within-your-range-of-allowed-posting-dates"></a>Error message: "Posting Date is not within your range of allowed posting dates…"
+# Error message: "Posting Date is not within your range of allowed posting dates…"

 When using the **Adjust Cost - Item Entries** batch job you may run into the following error message: